bduran04/ReadMe_Generator/README.md

 7. [Questions](#questions)

 ## [Description](#description)
 This application generates a detailed readme.md file by asking the user a myriad of questions pertaining to the new project.
-This readme file also returns links to the user's Github account and licensing information
+This readme file also returns links to the user's Github account and licensing information.
+This application is created using 100% Javascript.

 ![This is the gif for the application](assets/readme.gif)`